repoforge/repoforge.github.com/package/index.md

 ## Contribute Packages ##

-Repoforge welcomes contributions!
+RepoForge welcomes contributions!
 To contribute a new package, or a fix to an existing package, use the following procedure:

 1. Create an account on [GitHub](https://github.com/).